 The inability of the Charities Directorate to discuss particular charities makes it harder for parliamentarians and the public to understand the charitable sector and does not allow the Canada Revenue Agency ("CRA") to identify which organizations they have serious compliance concerns with.
-This opens up the CRA to criticism, as we have seen recently in the media.
+This opens up the CRA to criticism, as we have seen in the past in the media.